agentmodels/agentmodels.org/chapters/04-mdp.md

 ## MDPs: implementation
 The recursive decision rule for MDP agents [reference?] can be directly translated into WebPPL.
 The resulting agent model is also a natural extension of the `softmaxAgent` from the previous [chapter](/chapters/03-one-shot-planning).
 The `agent` function takes the agent's state, evaluates the expectation of actions in the state, and returns a softmax distribution over actions.
 The expected utility of an action is computed by a separate function `expUtility`.
 Since an action's expected utility depends on the agent's future actions, `expUtility` calls `agent` in a mutual recursion, bottoming out when a terminal state is reached or when time runs out.

-We illustrate this agent model solving a trivial MDP, where states are integers and actions are movements up or down the integers.
+We illustrate this agent model with a trivial MDP, where states are integers and actions are movements up or down the integers.
+In the next section we return to Alice's choice of restaurants.

 ~~~~
 var transition = function(state, action){